 Canines respond well to the treats based on food.
 You can easily train your pup to stop eating grass in exchange for a better option.
 So, whenever you go out with your pup for a walk, make sure you keep treats along.
 Whenever your pup leans down to nibble grass, distract him by providing a treat.

 Pups that are driven by affection can be trained using positive reinforcement and petting as a reward.
 Many dogs respond to verbal commands, so you can train your dog by simply using a ‘heel’ command to redirect their attention.
+You can also use a dog whistle to train your dog.

 Some pups indulge their urge to graze by nibbling houseplants.
 If you have a garden area in your house or grow plants anywhere in the house, make sure they are not poisonous.
 And if some of your plants are potentially poisonous, ensure that your beloved canine cannot reach them.
 Or train your dog to know which area or plant is off-limit in your apartment or garden.